 Ray’s interest in governance and policy led him to become the youngest commissioner for the Person County Board of Commissioners to which he was elected in December of 2008.
 He went on to serve for 12 years.
 “I was always involved civically in school and after graduation.
 I ran because I stayed, speaking to the outmigration many rural communities are seeing when the younger citizens leave and never return to work or live,” he shared.
 He also was the first commissioner from Person County to be elected President of the North Carolina Association of County Commissioners (NCACC).
 “I am also the youngest President in the NCACC history as I was sworn in the night before my 30th birthday,” he added.

-Ray hopes to share his experience and knowledge in matching farmers and markets in his new position and is enthusiastic about joining RAFI-USA’s team: “I am extremely excited to work with other farmers to help them become more sustainable and hope to see them grow like I did, with RAFI’s help.”
-His hope for the future of ag in the U.S. is seeing “..more programs to make it affordable for younger people to become farmers; more attention and support for small farms; and more broadband access for agribusinesses in rural areas.
+Ray hopes to share his experience and knowledge in overseeing RAFI’s Farmers of Color Network.
+“I would like to see the FOCN continue to grow, and those members share the value of being a member with other farmers.
+I would also consider a big win if we are able to provide more support towards small BIPOC farmers as it relates to policy set in the nation’s Farm Bill,” he says.
+“I am extremely excited to work with farmers to help them become more sustainable and hope to see them grow like I did, with RAFI’s help.”
+His hope for the future of ag in the U.S. is seeing “…more programs to make it affordable for younger people to become farmers; more attention and support for small farms; and more broadband access for agribusinesses in rural areas.

 For fun, Ray loves spending time with his dogs he has trained in the sport of Schutzhund, which he’s done for 25 years now.
 Ray also considers himself an outdoorsman who enjoys hunting big and small game.